 This can happen when:

-What should I do first after receiving a permit violation notice?
+What should I do first after receiving a notice of violation?

 Then:

-Can I ignore a permit violation notice in Texas?
+Can I ignore a notice of violation in Texas?

 How much are permit violation fines in Texas?